Peranakan culture in Malacca

 Malacca

-The heritage of the Peranakan culture (also known as “Straits Chinese”) heritage can be found in three places:
+The heritage of the Peranakan culture (also known as “Straits Chinese”) heritage can be found in three places in Malaysia and Singapore:

 • Malacca, Malaysia